Biophillic Design, Improving our Wellbeing at Home and at Work

 What you see outside you window can also have an affect on your wellbeing.
 A beautifully tended garden or a brick wall?
 See what I mean.
 But if you don’t have great views of nature, because you live in a very urban environment, fake it!
 Images of nature in artwork, murals, wallpaper, photos or sculptures, all help to bring an element of a natural view into your home.

 You don’t need to make huge changes to feel some benefit through this design principle.
 For example, I have taken down my heavy winter curtains to let more light into my living room.
 I’ve also invested in plants and simple accessories such as beautifully coloured ceramics for the table and terrazzo candlesticks.
 I’ve always been an avid collector of vintage wooden furniture and long since argued that the patina of age helps make a room.
-But if you haven’t got this, a simple wooden chair in a room scheme would be a good start.
+But, a simple wooden chair in a room scheme would be a good start.

 The Girl with The Green Sofa